Actipro/WPF-Controls/Documentation/topics/ribbon/controls/miscellaneous/applicationmenu.md

 ![Screenshot](../../images/backstage-controls.png)

-*A TaskTabControl with Separators and a Button on the selected tab.*
+*A TaskTabControl with Separators and a Button on the selected tab*

 The items of a [TaskTabControl](xref:@ActiproUIRoot.Controls.Ribbon.Controls.TaskTabControl) can be either [Separator](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Separator) or [TaskTabItem](xref:@ActiproUIRoot.Controls.Ribbon.Controls.TaskTabItem) controls.
 Separators should have their [Label](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.ControlBase.Label) properties set, and they will appear as group headers for the tab items.
 [TaskTabItem](xref:@ActiproUIRoot.Controls.Ribbon.Controls.TaskTabItem) tab headers can be any content, but to render similarly to Office, they should show an image and a text label.